moj-analytical-services/user-guidance/source/documentation/github.md

 Notes:

 * Leave your repository 'private' for now - the default setting.
 In the next step you will add access to colleagues and possibly make it 'public' (on the internet).

 * Make sure the owner is set to 'moj-analytical-services'.
-This is the default setting, so long as you have clicked on 'New' from the https://github.com/moj-analytical-services homepage.
+This is the default setting, so long as you have clicked on 'New' from the MoJ Analytical Services [homepage](https://github.com/moj-analytical-services).

 ### Step 2:  Navigate to your new Repository on GitHub to decide who can see your code